 - Spend a summer session abroad to gain perspective on the international aspects of accounting/business

 Students majoring in accounting may earn the BSBA degree in four to five semesters and/or summer sessions of study beyond the sophomore level.
 Credit toward the BSBA is given for approved internships.
 Prior to an internship the student must consult with the departmental chair or internship coordinator regarding courses that should be taken following the internship.
-A special option for accounting majors is a ten-week winter internship for six semester hours of credit.
+A special option for accounting majors is a 400 hour (approximately 10 week) winter internship for six semester hours of credit.
 Students completing the special winter internships return to campus in mid-March and attend special “spring minimester” accounting courses to earn an additional six semester hours of credit, making a total of 12 hours of credit for the entire spring semester.
 The 10 week winter internships and spring “minimester” courses were offered first in North Carolina at Appalachian.

 The Bachelor of Science in Business Administration degree in Accounting (301A/52.0301)

 Students intending to qualify for one of the professional examinations in accounting should include the following courses in their curriculum as part of the requirements, electives or extra hours:

 CPA Examination: ACC 3560 , ACC 5640, ACC 5660, ACC 5990